dmfay/massive-js/docs/options.md

 }]
 ```

-This can also be used with raw sql queries, using the .query interface.
-Note that options need to be passed as the third argument to .query, as the second argument is used for params.
+This can also be used with raw sql through `db.query`.
+Note that options need to be passed as the third argument, as the second argument is used for params.

 ```javascript
 db.query(